 There are ways to stop CKD becoming any worse or to slow down any progression.
 You should have checks every now and then by your GP or practice nurse to monitor your kidney function - the eGFR test.
 They will also give you treatment and advice on how to prevent or slow down the progression of CKD.
 This usually includes:

 - Blood pressure control.
 The most important treatment to prevent or delay the progression of CKD, whatever the underlying cause, is to keep your blood pressure well controlled.
 Most people with CKD will require medication to control their blood pressure.
 Your doctor will give you a target blood pressure level to aim for.
 This is usually below 130/80 mm Hg, and even lower in some circumstances.

 - Review of your medication.
 Certain medicines can affect the kidneys as a side-effect which can make CKD worse.
 For example, if you have CKD you should not take anti-inflammatory medicines unless advised to by a doctor.
 You may also need to adjust the dose of certain medicines that you may take if your CKD gets worse.

 People with CKD have an increased risk of developing cardiovascular diseases, such as heart disease, stroke, and peripheral arterial disease.
 People with CKD are actually twenty times more likely to die from cardiovascular-related problems than from kidney failure.
 This is why reducing any other cardiovascular risk factors is so important.
-See separate leaflet called Preventing Cardiovascular Diseases for details.
+See separate leaflet called Cardiovascular Diseases (Atheroma).
 Briefly, this typically includes:

-- Good control of blood pressure (and blood glucose level if you have diabetes).
+- Good control of blood glucose level if you have diabetes.